Tourism in Hawaii: 18th century

 In 1748, Anson published a redrawn version of the captured chart in A Voyage Round the World, one of the best-selling books of its day.
 Anson's chart showed the Pacific to be relatively barren, but the three voyages of James Cook would add significant detail.

-The first recorded western visitor to Hawaii was Captain James Cook on his third and final fatal voyage in the Pacific.
+The first recorded western visitor to Hawaii was Captain James Cook on his fatal third and final voyage in the Pacific.
 Cook's ships first sighted Niihau and Kauai on January 19, 1778, and anchored near Waimea the following evening.
 As described by James Jackson Jarves in 1843, during the first visit "the natives manifested the greatest respect and kindness toward their visitors, and both parties indulged in a lucrative trade, yet [the natives'] propensity for thieving was continually manifested ...
 Theft or lying were to them no crimes.
 Success in either was a virtue, and it was not until several severe lessons, in regard to the enormity of the former had been received, that their discretion got the better of temptation."
 He went on to add "the commander manifested a laudable humanity, in endeavoring to shield the population from the evil effects which so inevitably result from connection between foreign seamen and the native females.
 But his efforts were vain.
 If the discipline of his own crew could have been strictly enforced, the eagerness of the women was not to be repressed."

 Cook's fleet departed on February 2, returning to Hawaii in November, when they began resupplying their ships and mapping the coastline.
 They anchored in Kealakekua Bay in January 1779, and stayed for 19 days; although they departed on February 6, they were forced to return for repairs on February 11.
 A series of misunderstandings would lead Cook to attempt to kidnap the aliʻi nui of the island of Hawaii, Kalaniʻōpuʻu, resulting in Cook's death.